python/cpython/Doc/reference/executionmodel.rst

 See :ref:`the FAQ entry on UnboundLocalError <faq-unboundlocalerror>` for examples.

-The :keyword:`!global` statement must precede all uses of the listed names.
+The :keyword:`global` statement must precede all uses of the listed names.
 If the global statement occurs within a block, all uses of the names specified in the statement refer to the bindings of those names in the top-level namespace.
 Names are resolved in the top-level namespace by searching the